apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## RunInference Patterns

-This section suggests patterns and best practices that can be used to make your inference pipelines simpler, more robust, and more efficient.
+This section suggests patterns and best practices that you can use to make your inference pipelines simpler, more robust, and more efficient.

 ### Use a keyed ModelHandler